 The existing secrecy requirements will be extended to postal and proxy votes.
 You can find out more about the secrecy requirements on the Electoral Commission website.

-We expect that the changes below will come into force after the District and Parish elections in May 2023.
+We expect that the changes below will come into force at the end of 2023.

 Currently when you vote by post you are required to refresh your signature every 5 years, this will be changing to every 3 years.

 If you hand in your postal vote at a polling station on the day of the election, you will only be allowed to hand in a maximum of 6 postal votes.
 Political parties and campaigners will be prevented from handing in postal votes.